uxlfoundation/oneapi-construction-kit/doc/modules/mux.rst

-ComputeMux provides the CMake function ``add_mux_compiler_target`` which should be used in the target ``CMakeLists.txt``, this function performs a number of tasks required to integrate a compiler target into the ComputeAorta build.
+ComputeMux provides the CMake function ``add_mux_compiler_target`` which should be used in the target ``CMakeLists.txt``, this function performs a number of tasks required to integrate a compiler target into the oneAPI Construction Kit build.
 These are:

 -  Provide the CMake target for the static library containing the ComputeMux Compiler target.